 Pearls and Other Issues

-Possible indications for Admission
+Possible Indications for Hospital Admission

 - Failed outpatient treatment